Diogo Jota: Personal life

 Jota, whose actual surname was Silva, chose to use the name "Jota" to distinguish himself from other players named Diogo and Silva in the youth academy.
-"Jota" is the Portuguese name of the letter "J", making this equivalent to calling himself "Diogo J".
+"Jota" is the Portuguese pronunciation of the letter "J", making this equivalent to calling himself "Diogo J".

 Jota's brother, André Silva, was also a professional footballer.
 Like his brother, André started playing football at Gondomar and played for Paços de Ferreira at youth level.
 When Jota joined Porto on loan in 2016, André was in the club's youth ranks.
 André was playing for Liga Portugal 2 side Penafiel at the time of their deaths.

 Jota was an avid gamer and was ranked world No. 1 in FIFA 21's Champions Leaderboard in February 2021.
 He had his own eSports team known as Luna Galaxy (formerly "Diogo Jota eSports") and regularly streamed on Twitch.
 During the COVID-19 pandemic lockdown he took part in an invitational series of FIFA matches, run by the Premier League, eventually defeating future Liverpool teammate Trent Alexander-Arnold in the final of the competition.
+On the first anniversary of the Jota's passing, EA Sport announced the Pro Championship Trophy would be renamed in his honour.

 Jota married Rute Cardoso on 22 June 2025, 11 days before his death.
 The couple had three children.